isomerpages/ncss-ssi/_cet/advance-certificate-in-social-service.md

 Certificate in Social Service.</p>
 <p>With the qualification attained, learners can apply for jobs as a Social
 Service Assistant or as senior house parents, programme coordinators, senior home helpers and home care workers.
-Learn more about <a href="https://www.ncss.gov.sg/social-service-tribe/careerdetail/Social-Work" rel="noopener noreferrer nofollow" target="_blank">social work jobs and their required qualifications</a>.</p>
+Learn more about <a href="https://www.ncss.gov.sg/careers/social-service-careers/roles-in-social-services/social-work/" rel="noopener nofollow" target="_blank">social work jobs and their required qualifications</a>.</p>
 <h4>Course Details</h4>
 <p><strong>Cohort Size:</strong> 20 pax
 <br><strong>Programme Duration:</strong> 13 months.
 This is a part time course